mehnaderi/Multi-Select-RecyclerView/README.md

     }
   ```

-And then you will need to add the following dependency to your applications `build.gradle` file.
+And then you will need to add the following dependency to your application `build.gradle` file.

 ```gradle
   dependencies {